 - 1. State any two special purpose diodes - 2.
-What is the purpose of a capacitor filter in regulated power supply? - 3.
+What is the purpose of capacitor filter in regulated power supply? - 3.
 State the logical expression for NAND gate. - 4.
-Which method of biasing is used for operating transistors as amplifiers? - 5.
-Draw the circuit symbol of the PNP transistor. - 6.
-For a transistor $I_C = 15$ mA, $I_B = 0.5$ mA.
+Which method of biasing is used for operating transistor as amplifier? - 5.
+Draw the circuit symbol of PNP transistor.

+6. For a transistor $I_C = 15$ mA, $I_B = 0.5$ mA.
 What is the current amplification factor?

-(Hint:

-$$\beta = \frac{I_C}{I_B}$$

-)
+(Hint: $\beta = \frac{I_C}{I_B}$ )

 - 7. Give the truth table for NOR gate. - 8.
-What is the need of rectification in regulated power supply? - 9.
-Give a circuit symbol of a Zener diode. - 10.
-State any two applications of Zener diode
+What is the need of rectification in regulated power supply?

-- 1. Draw a neat labeled circuit diagram of a full wave rectifier using a semiconductor diode. - 2.
-Draw a neat labeled circuit diagram for the transistor as a common emitter amplifier. - 3.
-State any two advantages and disadvantages of a photodiode. - 4.
+- 1. Draw a neat labelled circuit diagram of full wave rectifier using semiconductor diode. - 2.
+Draw a neat labelled circuit diagram for transistor as common emitter amplifier. - 3.
+State any two advantage and disadvantage of a photodiode. - 4.
 State the advantages of full wave rectifier - 5.
 Define current amplification factor $\alpha{DC}$ and $\beta{DC}$ Obtain the relation between them. - 6.
 Draw the block diagram of a simple rectifier circuit with respective output waveform - 7.
 Give the truth table and Boolean expression for

 - 1) Draw the circuit diagram of a half wave rectifier.
-Hence explain its working. - 2) Explain the construction and working of solar cells. - 3) Explain the working of LEDs.

-- 4) Explain the principle of operation of a photodiode. - 5) What is a logic gate?
+Hence explain its working. - 2) Explain the construction and working of solar cell. - 3) Explain the working of LED. - 4) Explain the principle of operation of a photodiode. - 5) What is a logic gate?
 Draw the symbol and give the truth table for NOT gate.
-Why NOT the gate is called an inverter? - 6) Explain the working of PNP transistors? - 7) Draw the circuit symbol for NPN and PNP transistors.
-What is the difference in Emitter, Base and Collector regions of a transistor? - 8) A neat circuit diagram explains the use of a Zener diode as a voltage regulator.
+Why NOT gate is called inverter? - 6) Explain the working of PNP transistor? - 7) Draw the circuit symbol for NPN and PNP transistor.
+What is the difference in Emitter, Base and Collector regions of a transistor?

-- 1) With the help of a neat diagram, explain the working of npn transistors? - 2) With the help of a neat circuit diagram, explain the transistor as an amplifier? - 3) Define dark current of photodiodes.
-What are the advantages and disadvantages of photodiode? - 4) Draw the circuit diagram to study the characteristics of transistors in common emitter mode.
-Draw the input and output characteristics.
+- 1) With the help of neat diagram, explain the working of npn transistor? - 2) With the help of neat circuit diagram, explain transistor as an amplifier? - 3) Define dark current of photodiode.
+What are the advantages and disadvantages of photodiode? - 4) Draw the circuit diagram to study the characteristic of transistor in common emitter mode.
+Draw the input and output characteristic.